Kornelch/ChroTeMoVi/UserManual.md

 •	`nucleus()` The purpose of this function is to create the nucleus.
 The nucleus is represented by a sphere , with the coordinates of the center `(x_nu, y_nu, z_nu)` = (0, 0, 0), and with the radius *R* generated in a random way from the interval < `min_rad_nu`, `max_rad_nu` >;

 •	`nucleolus()` This function is used to generate the nucleolus.
-In the first step the radius of nucleolus *r* is determined using parameters `min_vol_no` and `max_vol_no`;
+In the first step the radius of the nucleolus *r* is determined using parameters `min_vol_no` and `max_vol_no`;

-•	`centromere()` This function is responsible for generating the coordinates of the centromere bead centres (for all chromosomes);
+•	`centromere()` This function is responsible for generating the coordinates of the centromere bead centers (for all chromosomes);

 •	`bead()` This function is used to draw all new domains of all chromosomes.
-The input parameters for this function are domain coordinates, colour (RGB colour defined as a separate degree of saturation for each component), and transparency.
+The input parameters for this function are domain coordinates, color (RGB color defined as a separate degree of saturation for each component), and transparency.
 At the initial stage of the modelling process this function is also responsible for drawing centromeres as spheres;

 •	`new_domain()` This function generates the coordinates of the new domain.
 For domains that are drawn during building the condensed chromosomes, the new coordinates are generated based on previously, last generated coordinates (within the domain of the same arm).